 4. Head Movements

 Big head movements that include upper body require, among other things, an impeccable posture and very good balance.
 If you haven’t had proper training in head movements yet but you are being lead them at parties, you risk hurting your neck.
-To protect yourself, it’s best to do the head movements smaller and never let your neck relax completely to the back.
-Instead of throwing your head back, think about opening your chest and looking straight up.
-Relaxing the head to the sides and front is usually safe.
+To protect yourself, it’s best not to do them.
+Again, just cancel and come out of the move.
+If the leader keeps trying, tell him that you don’t want to do head movements.